 Please read MDes Application Criteria below and check Berkeley Graduate Admission “Applying for Graduate Admission” site after September 15, 2021, to start your application.

-The Berkeley MDes application for admission for the 2021-22 academic year is due by 8:59pm PST on Monday, January 4, 2021.
+The Berkeley MDes application for admission for the 2021-22 academic year is due by 8:59pm PST on Monday, January 3, 2022.
 Students who apply by this date will be reviewed for admission to the program in Fall 2022.
 The Berkeley MDes does not have a rolling admission process or flexible admission deadlines.
 The MDes only accepts students once a year for fall semester start.
 All applications must be received by the January 3 2022 deadline to be considered for admission.

 - Online Application